corda/corda/docs/source/api-identity.rst

 Confidential Identities
 -----------------------

-Confidential identities are key pairs where the corresponding X.509 certificate is not made public, so that parties who are not involved in the transaction cannot identify its participants.
+Confidential identities are key pairs where the corresponding X.509 certificate (and path) are not made public, so that parties who are not involved in the transaction cannot identify its participants.
 They are owned by a well known identity, which must sign the X.509 certificate.
 Before constructing a new transaction the involved parties must generate and send new confidential identities to each other, a process which is managed using ``SwapIdentitiesFlow`` (discussed below).
 The